Final Fantasy XIV: Stormblood: Patches

 Lyse calls a constitutional conference of local and tribal leaders.
 One Ananta tribe summons their primal, Lakshmi, pushing Lyse to call on Fordola's Resonant resistance.
-Together, she and the Warrior defeat Lakshmi, and the conference begins drafting a parliamentary republic.
+Together, she and the Warrior defeat Lakshmi, and the conference begins drafting for a parliamentary republic.
 Meanwhile, sultana Nanamo pursues repatriation of Ala Mhigan refugees, via rebuilding the Saltery, producing jobs and valuable resources.
 With an emotional farewell, she persuades Raubahn to return to his homeland, promoting his son Pipin to Flame Marshal.

-The Warrior and Yugiri find Gosetsu and an totally amnesiac Yotsuyu.
+The Warrior and Yugiri find Gosetsu and a totally amnesiac Yotsuyu.
 Hien, heeding Gosetsu, commutes her sentence for mental incompetence.
 However, the arrival of her stepbrother and Garlean ambassador, Asahi sas Brutus, complicates matters.
 Claiming to represent the reformist Populares party, which opposes Garlean expansionism, Asahi suggests a prisoner exchange: Doman conscripts for Garlean prisoners of war, including Yotsuyu.
 His only demand is that Doma prevent any summonings in its territory.
 Hien readily agrees, but due to Yotsuyu's condition, denies her status as a Garlean citizen: if she regains her memories, she may join the exchange, otherwise she will remain.
 Asahi returns with the conscripts and his parents; the shock of seeing them rekindles Yotsuyu's childhood memories of abuse and being sold into prostitution.
 Armed by Asahi, she murders them and returns to him.
 He manipulates her into summoning the primal Tsukuyomi during the exchange, breaking the treaty as he intended.
 The Warrior defeats her, but as she dies, she avenges herself by killing Asahi as well.

-Afterward, the Warrior learns Asahi acted on Zenos's orders, having mysteriously survived his suicide, to discredit the Populares and promote the warmongering Optimates faction.
+Afterward, the Warrior learns Asahi acted on orders from Zenos, who has mysteriously survived his suicide, to discredit the Populares and promote the warmongering Optimates faction.
 The exchange completes under Maxima quo Priscus, Asahi's lieutenant and a loyal Populares member; he promises to carry Doma's peace treaty faithfully to the capital.
 Alphinaud joins him, hoping to survey Garlean politics.
-Zenos' personal guard downs their arship mid-flight, but a Garlean calling himself Shadowhunter rescues them.
+Zenos' personal guard downs their airship mid-flight, but a Garlean calling himself Shadowhunter rescues them.
 The other Scions seek Zenos' grave, finding it empty, and suspect an Ascian has possessed his corpse.
-Eorzean Alliance leaders meet in Ala Mhigo to invite it to join, debating their next move.
-A psychic disturbance afflicts the Scions, seeking to "throw wide the gates," leaving Thancred comatose.
+Eorzean Alliance leaders meet in Ala Mhigo to invite it to join, and to debate their next move.
+A psychic disturbance afflicts the Scions, seeking to "throw wide the gates", leaving Thancred, and later Y'shtola and Urianger, comatose.
+In Garlemald, a revived Solus zos Galvus, in truth an Ascian, reminds his grandson Emperor Varis that Solus founded the Garlean Empire "solely to spread the seeds of chaos".